2025–26 Winthrop Eagles men's basketball team

-The 2025–26 Winthrop Eagles men's basketball team represents Winthrop University during the 2025–26 NCAA Division I men's basketball season.
-The Eagles, led by fifth-year head coach Mark Prosser, play their home games at the Winthrop Coliseum in Rock Hill, South Carolina as members of the Big South Conference.
+The 2025–26 Winthrop Eagles men's basketball team represented Winthrop University during the 2025–26 NCAA Division I men's basketball season.
+The Eagles, led by fifth-year head coach Mark Prosser, played their home games at the Winthrop Coliseum in Rock Hill, South Carolina as members of the Big South Conference.

 Previous season

 The Eagles finished the 2024–25 season 23–11, 11–5 in Big South play, to finish in a tie for second place.
 They defeated Longwood and UNC Asheville, before falling to top-seeded High Point in the Big South tournament championship game.

 Preseason

 On October 15, 2025, the Big South Conference released their preseason coaches poll.
 Winthrop was picked to finish fifth in the conference.